microsoft/CloudAdoptionFramework/aad-onboarding/conditional-access/README.md

 # Azure AD Enablement

-Intro
+Conditional Access is the tool used by Azure Active Directory to bring signals together, to make decisions, and enforce organizational policies.
+Conditional Access is at the heart of the new identity driven control plane.

+Conditional Access policies at their simplest are if-then statements, if a user wants to access a resource, then they must complete an action.
+Example: A payroll manager wants to access the payroll application and is required to perform multi-factor authentication to access it.

+Administrators are faced with two primary goals:

+- Empower users to be productive wherever and whenever
+- Protect the organization's assets

+By using Conditional Access policies, you can apply the right access controls when needed to keep your organization secure and stay out of your user's way when not needed.

 ## Azure AD Security Defaults

 For organizations that are truly looking for a "quick start" with conditional access policies or you use the free tier of Azure Active Directory, then using [Azure Active Directory's Security defaults](https://docs.microsoft.com/azure/active-directory/fundamentals/concept-fundamentals-security-defaults) is the right place to start.
 These are a basic set of identity security mechanisms recommended by Microsoft.
 The include the following policies.

-* All users in your tenant must register for multi-factor authentication (MFA), but it's not enforced for all users to use for most interactions.
+- All users in your tenant must register for multi-factor authentication (MFA), but it's not enforced for all users to use for most interactions.
 Only when those users perform security-interesting activities such as logging on from a new device, performing critical tasks, using a new application, will MFA be triggered.
-* All users with privileged access (e.g. Global, SharePoint, Exchange, User, Security administrators), are required to use MFA for most authentication operations.
+- All users with privileged access (e.g. Global, SharePoint, Exchange, User, Security administrators), are required to use MFA for most authentication operations.
-* Legacy authentication attempts are blocked, this includes things like Office 2010, SMTP, and POP3.
+- Legacy authentication attempts are blocked, this includes things like Office 2010, SMTP, and POP3.
 Basically any authentication flow that does not support the potential for MFA to be involved.
-* All users interacting with Azure via the Portal, Azure CLI/PowerShell, or similar will require MFA.
+- All users interacting with Azure via the Portal, Azure CLI/PowerShell, or similar will require MFA.

 All MFA usage above is exclusively performed via the Microsoft Authenticator app.